cunarist/class-transform/README.md

 ## Сonverting date strings into Date objects

-Sometimes you have a Date in your plain javascript object received in a string format.
+Sometimes you have a Date in your plain JavaScript object received in a string format.
-And you want to create a real javascript Date object from it.
+And you want to create a real JavaScript Date object from it.
 You can do it simply by passing a Date object to the `@nest` decorator:

 ```typescript